buddyfavors/autorenter-nodeexpress-api/README.md

 * Manually run `./bin/rebuild-server` after you make changes to the code.
   * This is necessary because the watch loop can't detect file changes with the folder sharing removed.

-### Linting Command Doesn't Work
+### Linting / Test Commands Don't Work Due To Missing Dependencies

-We've had problems with npm not reliably installing all of the required dependencies.
-If you experience problems with the linting command in the *Lint the code* section, above, open a shell in the API docker container and run `npm install` as follows:
+We've had problems with npm not reliably installing all of the required dependencies into the API container.
+If you experience problems with the linting and/or test commands in the *Lint the code* or *Run tests* section, above, open a shell in the API docker container and run `npm install` as follows:

 ```bash
 # Enter into a shell inside of the api container: